 UNESCO Heritage in Austria

-#16 Austria has 10 UNESCO World Heritage Sites, some of which are shared with other European countries.
-Of these 10 places, nine are cultural heritage and only one is natural heritage.
+#16 Austria has 10 UNESCO World Heritage Sites, some shared with other European countries.
+Of these ten places, nine are cultural heritage, and only one is natural heritage.
 You can check the full list here.

 Where to go in Austria